Scott Cain: Personal life

 In 2002 Scott Cain started dating a fellow Popstars contestant, Danielle Stearman.
 Stearman also provided her version of "Superstition" for the compilation single and finished second in the contest.
 Stearman, as Danielle, released a solo single, "Tell Me if You Like It" (July 2002), which reached number 20 on the ARIA Singles chart.
 Cain and Stearman featured in a music video for the Australian band, The Millionaires, on their track, "Wrong Guy", which Stearman co-wrote with their lead singer, Jordan Cade.
 Cain and Stearman issued a duet album, Spero, in 2009.
 In 2011, they got engaged and had a son.
 In 2015, they were married in Las Vegas and in 2017 had a daughter.
-Cain now has three children – the first was born when he was 19.
+In 2022 they welcomed another daughter.
+Cain now has four children – the first was born when he was 19.
+In 2024 they formed a local cover band called MixTape Trio with another local musician.